hadley/adv-r/OO-essentials.md

 mean
 ```

 Any function that includes a call to `UseMethod()` is an S3 generic: It's the job of `UseMethod()` to finds the correct method given the input and call it.
-Some functions functions that don't call `UseMethod()` are also S3 generics.
+Some functions that don't call `UseMethod()` are also S3 generics.
 For example, the following three functions are also S3 generics:

 ```R
 `[`